 To request a library instruction session, please fill out this form.

-To inquire about use of the Lower Level Lab for purposes other than library instruction, email: firstname.lastname@example.org.
+To inquire about use of a library lab for purposes other than library instruction, email: firstname.lastname@example.org.
 Please describe the purpose of the event, the desired date and time, and the number of people expected.

 Library Instruction Mission Statement